Updated July 8, 2022

-The Right Meta Tags Make Your Site Easy to Find
+Choosing the Right Meta Tags for SEO Make Your Site Easy to Find

-Analyzing your use of meta tags is a great start to improving your on-page SEO.
-The 8 meta tags in this article are ones that will help you rank better, as long as you use them correctly.
+Analyzing your use of meta tags for SEO is a great start to improving your on-page results.
+The 8 meta tags for SEO in this article are ones that will help you rank better, as long as you use them correctly.

 Think of meta tags as a way to give both human users and Google a better idea of what your website is about.
-The more you use meta tags to specify, the more value you’ll provide.
+The more you use meta tags for SEO strategy, the more value you’ll provide.